Elect the U.S. Attorney General and Justice Board -- for accountability with daily oversight, advice and consent.

 Why structural separation matters

-Just as Congress operates with separated powers between two houses, we believe the Executive Branch requires a similar structural safeguard.
-This amendment will create distinct houses for due process, law enforcement, investigation, and prosecution, separate from policymaking and political processes mere execution of law of Congress.
-This isn't just about words; it's about a written constitution guaranteeing structural integrity, as Antonin Scalia famously stated, "Structure is everything."
+Just as Congress operates with separate powers between two houses, we believe the Executive Branch requires a similar structural safeguard.
+This amendment will create distinct houses for due process, law enforcement, investigation, and prosecution, separate from policymaking and political processes which are mere execution of the laws of Congress.
+This isn't just about words; it's about a written constitution guaranteeing structural integrity for due process prosecutions.
+As Antonin Scalia famously stated, "Structure is Everything."
 Currently, 43 states elect their Attorney General, underscoring the viability and importance of this approach.
+This is nothing new.
+It is a tried and true approach.